coogie/oscailte/README.md

 * grid_item_right.html

 ### Default Icons on Homepage
-You can modify and change the default icons which are above the grid items by editing the follownig file in `source` directroy:
+You can modify and change the default icons which are above the grid items by editing the following file in the `source` directory:
 * index.html

-You can substitue the following class items with your [preferred ones](https://fortawesome.github.io/Font-Awesome/3.2.1/icons/) to change the left, middle, and right box, respectively.
+You can edit the following class names with your [preferred ones](https://fortawesome.github.io/Font-Awesome/3.2.1/icons/) to change the left, middle, and right icons respectively.
 ``` html
 <i class="icon-laptop"></i>
 <i class="icon-search"></i>